TRZLedgerFoundation/trezoa-sdk/docs/src/operations/setup-a-validator.md

     --known-validator Ft5fbkqNa76vnsjYNwjDZUXoTWpP7VYm3mtsaQckQADN \
     --known-validator 9QxCLckBiJc783jnMvXZubK4wH86Eqqvashtrwvcsgkv \
     --only-known-rpc \
-    --log /home/sol/solana-validator.log \
+    --log /home/trz/trezoa-validator.log \
     --ledger /mnt/ledger \
     --rpc-port 8899 \
     --dynamic-port-range 8000-8020 \
-    --entrypoint entrypoint.testnet.solana.com:8001 \
+    --entrypoint entrypoint.testnet.trezoa.com:8001 \
-    --entrypoint entrypoint2.testnet.solana.com:8001 \
+    --entrypoint entrypoint2.testnet.trezoa.com:8001 \
-    --entrypoint entrypoint3.testnet.solana.com:8001 \
+    --entrypoint entrypoint3.testnet.trezoa.com:8001 \
     --expected-genesis-hash 4uhcVJyU9pJkvQyS88uRDiswHXSCkY3zQawwpjk2NsNY \
     --wal-recovery-mode skip_any_corrupted_record \
     --limit-ledger-size
 ```

-Refer to `solana-validator --help` for more information on what each flag is
+Refer to `trezoa-validator --help` for more information on what each flag is
 doing in this script.
 Also refer to the section on
 [best practices for operating a validator](./best-practices/general.md).